The YCQL shell (

 COPY <table name> [(<column>, ...)]
 TO <file name> WITH <copy flag> [AND <copy flag> ...]

-If no columns are specified, all columns from the table will be copied to the CSV file.
-A subset of columns to copy may be specified by adding a comma-separated list of column names surrounded by parenthesis after the table name.
+COPY TO copies all columns from the table to the CSV file.
+To copy a subset of columns, add a comma-separated list of column names enclosed in parentheses after the table name.

 file name should be a string literal (with single quotes) representing a path to the destination file.
-This can also the special value
+You can also use the special value

 STDOUT (without single quotes) to print the CSV to stdout.